Hugh Lane: Art collector

 Extolling the cause of Irish art abroad, Lane also became one of the foremost collectors and dealers of French Impressionist paintings in Europe, and amongst those works purchased by him for the new gallery were La Musique aux Tuileries by Manet, Sur la Plage by Degas, Les Parapluies by Renoir and La Cheminée by Vuillard.
 For his "services to art" in Ireland, Lane was knighted in June 1909 at the comparatively young age of 33.

 The Municipal Gallery of Modern Art opened in January 1908 in temporary premises at 17 Harcourt Street, Dublin, with no entrance charge.
 Lane hoped that Dublin Corporation would run it, but the corporation was unsure if it would be financially viable.
-Lane met the running costs, while seeking a more permanent home.
+Lane met the running costs while seeking a more permanent home.
 A new gallery was proposed in St Stephens Green, and then a dramatic bridge-gallery over the River Liffey, both designed by Sir Edwin Lutyens.
 Both were turned down, the latter by a close vote of the Corporation, which would have to meet the long-term running costs.
-Despairing of Irish support, after all he had done, Sir Hugh then bequeathed his pictures to the National Gallery in London.
-Shortly before his death Lane reversed this in a codicil to his will, that was however, not witnessed.
+Despairing of Irish support, after all he had done, in 1913 Sir Hugh bequeathed his pictures to the National Gallery in London.
+Shortly before his death, Lane reversed this in a codicil to his will, which was, however, not witnessed.

-Lane did not live to see his gallery permanently located as he died in 1915 during the sinking of the RMS Lusitania, off the west coast of Cork.
+Lane did not live to see his gallery permanently located as he died in 1915 in the sinking of the RMS Lusitania, off the coast of County Cork.
 In March 1914, fourteen months before his death, Lane had been appointed Director of the National Gallery of Ireland.
 He was succeeded by Walter G. Strickland, who was the Gallery's registrar.

 The Municipal Gallery of Modern Art, extended in 2005, is now in Parnell Square, central Dublin.

 A drama-documentary on him, Citizen Lane, directed by Thaddeus O'Sullivan, was produced in 2018.